 Endoscopic thoracic sympathectomy

-This is the most commonly used surgical treatment for hyperhidrosis.
-It involves cutting or clipping the nerves responsible for triggering sweating in the impacted area through very small incisions.
-This stops the nerves from being able to signal sweat glands to sweat.
-It may cause gustatory sweating, or sweating in the neck and face after eating, or excessive sweating elsewhere.
+This surgical treatment for hyperhidrosis involves cutting or clipping the nerves responsible for triggering sweating in the affected area with very small incisions.
+This stops the nerves from being able to sending signals.

 Removal or destruction of sweat glands

-People should contact a doctor about excessive or unexplained sweating, especially if it develops fairly suddenly or after starting to take a medication.
+People should contact a doctor about excessive or unexplained sweating, especially if it develops fairly suddenly or after starting a medication.

-People should also contact a doctor about night sweats or sweating that causes excessive embarrassment, reduced self-esteem, social withdrawal, or interference with daily activities.
+People should also contact a doctor about sweating that causes excessive embarrassment, reduces self-esteem, or interferes with daily activities.